apache/solr-sandbox/CROSSDC.md

 ## Limitations

 - When `expandDbq` property is set to `expand` (default) then Delete-By-Query converts to a series of Delete-By-Id, which can be much less efficient for queries matching large numbers of documents.
 Setting this property to `none` results in forwarding a real Delete-By-Query - this reduces the amount of data to mirror but may cause different results due to the potential re-ordering of failed & re-submitted requests between Consumer and the target Solr.
+- When `collapseUpdates` is set to `all` then multiple requests containing a mix of add and delete ops will be collapsed into a single outgoing request.
+This will cause the original ordering of add / delete ops to be lost (because Solr processing of an update request always processes all add ops first, and only then the delete ops), which may affect the final outcome when some of the ops refer to the same document ids.